 Google is expanding the list of phones supported by its Stadia game-streaming service on February 20th.
 Initially supported only on its own Pixel phones, Stadia will support Samsung flagship Galaxy S and Note series phones (S8 and newer), as well as gaming phones from Razer and Asus (ROG Phone and ROG Phone II).
 For a controller, gamers can either connect a Stadia controller via USB, or third-party controllers via Bluetooth.
 Stadia competes with Microsoft's xCloud and Nvidia's GeForce Now.
 Like those other game-streaming services, Stadia runs full console-quality games on powerful servers in the cloud, streaming video of the rendered graphics to the user's device.
 Such services benefit from the higher data rates and lower latency of 5G networks.
 Forthcoming 5G SA networks will further reduce latency and improve data rates.

 Qualcomm today announced its third-generation 5G modem, the Snapdragon X60.
 The chip supports new types of 5G carrier aggregation compared to the X55 it replaces, including across TDD and FDD bands, and across mmWave and sub-6 bands.
 These new aggregation options will enable more carriers to offer faster 5G data speeds, including doubling potential sub-6 peak speeds.
 The chip also supports native voice calls over 5G (VoNR).
 Support for VoNR and the new aggregation options will help carriers transition from 5G NSA (non-stand-alone) to more advanced 5G SA (stand-alone) networks.
 The X60 is made using a cutting-edge 5nm manufacturing process, producing a smaller, more power-efficient modem chip.
+The X60 will sample to device makers this quarter.
 Alongside the X60, Qualcomm is also introducing a new mmWave antenna module (QTM535) that's narrower than the company's existing antenna modules, enabling slimmer phones that support mmWave 5G.

 Verizon will offer a special version of the smaller Samsung Galaxy S20 5G that supports both mmWave and sub-6 GHz flavors of 5G in the second quarter.
 The larger S20+ and S20 Ultra support both types of 5G, and Verizon will sell those models starting March 6th.
 But the standard S20 for the US only supports sub-6 5G, which Verizon won't launch until later this year.
 Verizon's special version will support its current (mmWave) 5G network as well its upcoming sub-6 5G network.
 Although the special version will launch later and include extra components to support mmWave, it will be the same price as the standard version: $1,000.